- 1.99% MER rate for bisf houses

 - Lloyds Bank Lifetime Mortgage

-- Saga Lifetime Mortgage for steel producer’s property titles
+- Saga Lifetime Mortgage for steel producers property titles

 - Aviva Lifetime Mortgages brick cladding property

-- Lloyds Bank Equity Release Plans for UK Housing Program Homes
+- Lloyds Bank Equity Release Plans for UK housing program homes

 - Aviva Lifestyle Flexible Option for timber weatherboarding detached property